SanjeevaRDodlapati/QeMLflow/docs/archive_docs/redundant_guides/getting-started/basic-tutorial.md

 # Basic Tutorial

-This tutorial will walk you through the fundamental concepts and usage patterns of ChemML.
+This tutorial will walk you through the fundamental concepts and usage patterns of QeMLflow.

 ## Overview

-ChemML provides a comprehensive framework for molecular machine learning.
+QeMLflow provides a comprehensive framework for molecular machine learning.
 This tutorial covers:

 1. **Data Loading and Preprocessing**
 2. **Molecular Descriptors and Fingerprints**